rwynn/monstache/README.md

 When neither `resume` nor `replay` are true, monstache reads the last timestamp in the oplog and starts listening for events occurring after this timestamp.
 Timestamps are not written to `monstache.monstache`.
 This is the default behavior.

+When `resume-write-unsafe` is true monstache sets the safety mode of the mongodb session such that writes are fire and forget.
+This speeds up writing of timestamps used to resume synching in a subsequent run of monstache.
+This speed up comes at the cost of no error checking on the write of the timestamp.
+Since errors writing the last synched timestamp are only logged by monstache and do not stop execution it's not unreasonable to set this to true to get a speedup.

 When `namespace-regex` is given this regex is tested against the namespace, `database.collection`, of the event.
 If the regex matches monstache continues processing event filters, otherwise it drops the event.
 By default monstache